State of Mexico: Others

 To honor the native peoples of the area, there are the Centro Ceremonial Otomi in Temoaya and the Centro Ceremonial Mazahua in San Felipe del Progreso.
-Both of these have museums, auditoriums, handcrafts centers as well as large forested areas for camping and hiking.
+Both of these have museums, auditoriums, and handcraft centers, as well as large forested areas for camping and hiking.
 Both were built to honor and preserve these indigenous cultures.

 Zacango is the state's major zoo with over 2,000 species from all over the world.
 It is located fourteen km from the city of Toluca in the municipality of Calimaya.
 It is one of the few zoos in Mexico where all the animals live in natural-like enclosures.

 The Cosmovitral is a stained glass mural as well as the name of a building and botanical garden located in Toluca.
 The building takes its name from the murals which are set in the building's huge windows and on the ceiling.
 The building originally was constructed in 1910 as the 16 de Septiembre Market, but when this was closed in 1975, Leopoldo Flores successfully convinced the city government to convert the building into a space for art.
 The Cosmovitral is located downtown, on the corner of Juárez and Lerdo de Tejada streets.
 The best known aspect of this work is the Hombre Sol or Sun Man.
 Each year on the spring equinox, the sun aligns with this panel of the stained glass work.
 This image has become one of the symbols of the state.